Xiangyang1984/Gcluster/README.md

 	################################################################
 	Ok, interested_gene_generation.pl works success!

+The Warning happens because the user database has less than 5 sequences in it.
 Once all tests have passed then you are ready to start using the Gcluster.

 ## Usage
 ***
 The brief overview of running the Gcluster is as follows:

+Preperation of input data
+Running Gcluster.pl
+Customization of the figure
 ### step 1: Preperation of input data
 #### Genbank_file_directory (mandatory option)
 Genbank_file_directory : A directory containing annotated genomes as Genbank format file (e.g. [test_data/gbk](https://github.com/Xiangyang1984/Gcluster/tree/master/test_data/gbk)).
 For large number of genomes, users are recommended to download using [Aspera](https://downloads.asperasoft.com/), a high-speed file transfer tool.